elaforge/karya/doc/cmd.md

 change all blocks with that ruler, or if you are creating a local copy.
 The 'Cmd.Repl.LRuler.modify' and 'Cmd.Repl.LRuler.local' functions apply a ruler modification destructively or to a local copy, respectively.
-Remember to 'Cmd.Repl.LRuler.gc' to delete orphaned rulers.
+Remember to occasionally call 'Cmd.Repl.LRuler.gc' to delete orphaned rulers.

 ### event track